Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     If this system will use NFS (locking):
     # zfs create -o com.sun:auto-snapshot=false \
                  -o mountpoint=/var/lib/nfs                 rpool/var/nfs

-**Notes:**
-Properties are inherited, if you want to create (for example) `rpool/var/lib` you may need to set `-o exec=on` manually.

-The primary goal of this dataset layout is to separate the OS from user data.
-This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
-This will be especially important if/when a `beadm` or similar utility is integrated.
-Since we are creating multiple datasets anyway, it is trivial to add some restrictions (for extra security) at the same time.
-The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

 3.4  Install the minimal system: